Houghton-le-Spring: History

 The parish church of St Michael and All Angels dates back to Norman times and contains the tomb of Bernard Gilpin, known as 'the Apostle of the North'.
 Gilpin was Archdeacon of Durham and in 1557 became the rector at Houghton-le-Spring, which at that time was one of the largest parishes in England.

 During World War II, Houghton was relatively unscathed from the German bombing raids, though some fleeing German planes did jettison their loads after bombing attempts on the nearby coastal town of Sunderland.

 Houghton was an active coal-mining town.
 The local mine began to sink its first shaft in 1823 and was active until its closure in 1981.
 At its peak in the early 20th century, the pit employed over two thousand workers.

 Houghton Feast

 Houghton Feast is an ancient festival held every October in the town.
 It has its origins in the 12th century as a dedication festival to the parish church of St Michael & All Angels.
-The festival lasts ten days and typically features a fairground, carnival, fireworks, braying Hettoners and an ox-roasting event in commemoration of Rector Bernard Gilpin's feeding of the poor.
+The festival lasts ten days and typically features a fairground, carnival, fireworks and an ox-roasting event in commemoration of Rector Bernard Gilpin's feeding of the poor.
 It was expanded in the 16th century by Gilpin and again in the late 18th century when it became connected with horse racing.